Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Quantum mechanical interaction between EM field and GWs

-After reviewing the generation of PGWs in TS state in the expanding Universe, in this section, we include a self-contained investigation of the EM-GWs interaction at the quantum level, where we derive and solve the Heisenberg equation governing a single-mode EM field propagating through a quantum background of GWs.
-This step helps us investigate the Glauber's correlation functions of the EM field in the presence of such quantum background, in the next sections.
+In this section, we present a self-contained investigation of the EM-GWs interaction at the quantum level.
+We consider the propagation of spherical waves in the presence of GW background, as schematically shown in Fig.~\ref{fig2}.
+The EM field is emitted from a point source located at $\mathbf{r}_s$ from the origin of the coordinate system and is going to be observed at a distance $R$ from it at a time instant $t$.
+We derive the Hamiltonian and solve the Heisenberg equation governing a single-mode EM field.
+This step helps us investigate Glauber's correlation functions of the EM field in the presence of such a quantum background in the next sections.